-Since the timing was important, Jesus entered Jerusalem 5 days before Passover-this would be the 10th day of the month.
+So, to satisfy the timing, Jesus entered Jerusalem 5 days before Passover-this would be the 10th day of the month.
 If Jesus was going to be seen and accepted as the Passover Lamb, He needed to be acclaimed and welcomed by those He came to save.
 To bring this all about, Jesus did something He had never done before; something He had continually told others not to do for Him.
 He allowed His followers and others to give a public demonstration in His honor.
 He rode into Jerusalem in such a way that He made an unmistakable claim to be the Messiah, God's anointed One and the Lamb of God.
-We see 3 things in the preparations for Jesus' grand entrance into Jerusalem.

-1. First, they were carefully planned.
+Because of their importance, the preparations were carefully planned.
 Luke implied that there was a password that was to be used by those who came to get the colt: "The Lord needs it."
 Perhaps when Jesus had been in Jerusalem on an earlier visit, He had made arrangements with the owners of the donkey for this particular time.
 Or, perhaps in His omniscience, Jesus had foreseen the colt and knew what the disciples needed to say to get the colt.
 Regardless, the plan had to be carried out quietly because in [John 9:22](#) the Jewish leaders had let it be known that anyone confessing Christ would be excommunicated or worse.
 The fact that the rulers planned to kill Jesus made it even more important that the owners be protected.

-2. Second, they were a deliberate claim to be the promised king.
+The preparations were a deliberate claim to be the promised king.
 500 years before the crowd hailed Jesus as king, Zechariah had prophesied in [Zechariah 9:9](#), "Rejoice greatly, O Daughter of Zion!
 Shout, Daughter of Jerusalem!
 See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey."
 By riding a colt of a donkey, Jesus was representing Himself as a King of peace and not a king of war.
-His peace was peace between God and mankind.
-He wasn't coming to slay Israel's enemies and establish an earthly kingdom.
+His peace was a peace between God and mankind.
+He wasn't coming to slay Israel's enemies or establish an earthly kingdom.
 He came to give Israel-all mankind-the opportunity to be saved-to become part of the Kingdom of Heaven.
 When He comes a 2nd time to judge and reign as the King of kings, then He will come as the conquering hero riding on a white horse ([Revelation 19, 20](#)).

-3. Third, they were a deliberate challenge to the religious leaders.
-Up to this point, Jesus had not allowed His enemies to take His life-either He withdrew from them like He did in [Matthew 12:14-15](#) or He just walked through them and went away like He did in [Luke 4:28-30](#).
+The preparations would lead to a deliberate challenge to the religious leaders.
+Up to this point, Jesus had not allowed His enemies to take His life-either He withdrew from them like He did in [Matthew 12:12-16](#) or He just walked through them and went away like He did in [Luke 4:28-30](#).
 But now was the accepted time, the right time for the death of the Lamb of God.
 [Mark 14:1-2](#) says, "Now the Passover and the Feast of Unleavened Bread were only two days away, and the chief priests and the teachers of the law were looking for some sly way to arrest Jesus and kill him.
 'But not during the Feast,' they said, 'or the people may riot.'"
-The Jewish leaders were determined to wait, but God's plans said otherwise.
+Even after Jesus' Grand Entry, the Jewish leaders were determined to wait, but God's plans said otherwise.
 Jesus had to die as the Passover Lamb in the right place at the right time and before all the people.
 And the events of this coming week, beginning with the grand entry, would force the leaders' hands.
 They would have to act sooner rather than later.